-You should also still do line by line and in depth analysis.
 If I don't feel like I can explain your K to someone else by the end of the round then I will not feel comfortable voting for you.

 *Note on going for the K vs K affs: I don’t think this is the best strategy but I also don’t think that non topical affs get permutations.
 I’m not the best judge for these debates so do extra work explaining all of the important theoretical assumptions and I will be happier.

 Ks that advocate for death or suicide are not only bad arguments in the context of debate, but also morally objectionable.

 I am not the best judge for this.
 I prefer debates focused around a plan, and in nearly all of the clash debates I have judged at this point I have voted for FW.
 I think framework is a persuasive argument so if you do read this style of aff, you should have an extremely cohesive and contextual strategy.
 In K vs K debates, I likely lean aff, but I have not judged enough of these debates to determine this.

 If you haven't struck me yet, there are a few other thoughts I have about these affs.
 The aff should at a minimum be related to the topic.
 You should also have some clear advocacy statement, and radical 2AC shifts make me sad so if you plan on reading a k-aff, read it as transparently as possible.

 Go for it, it's the most strategic 2NR available.
 I have gotten close to voting aff in these debates on multiple occasions however, so I reject the notion that it's automatic when I'm judging.